Abadrausar/Rubble-/other/Rubble Readme.txt

 			"User/Warcrafter/Adventure" does not work quite right with "User/Tanning" because the adventure mode tanning reaction uses too much skin.
 This cannot be fixed by me.

 		Reactions produce unusable gloves:
-			The glove reactions are left in only because DFHack can be used to fix this bug, users that lack DFHack (or who have not run the proper script) should not make any gloves at custom workshops.
+			The glove reactions are left in only because DFHack can be used to fix this bug, if DFHack is available then Rubble will automatically load a fix.

 	There are no known (non-vanilla) bugs.